-The above-listed set of projects using Community Development Block Grant, HOME Investments Partnership Program and Emergency Solutions Grant will be used to meet the 2020 Consolidated Plan goals.
+The above-listed set of projects using CDBG, HOME and ESG will be used to meet the five-year 2020-

+2025 Consolidated Plan goals.

 The projects will meet the policy goals approved by the CoC Board and will comply with the regulatory requirements, especially meeting defined objectives of each funding source and timely spending of awarded funds.
-Some projects were recommended for partial funding based on staff analysis of the ability to spend funds in a timely manner.
-If funds are spent more quickly than anticipated and program income or reprogrammed funds become available, these funds can be used to support these projects.
-Staff will bring recommendations to the committee for an action plan amendment that would allow more funding to be awarded for these at a later time.
+Sonoma County plans to issue another NOFA for FY 2022-2023 CDBG and HOME funds and will also include any program income available.
+Applications for eligible activities will be recommended to the committees for an Action Plan amendment that would allow more funding to be awarded during the Action Plan program year.